Nick Madrigal Player Props: Cubs vs. Braves

-Nick Madrigal -- with a slugging percentage of .529 in his past 10 games, including five extra-base hits -- will be in action for the Chicago Cubs against the Atlanta Braves, with Max Fried on the mound, on August 4 at 2:20 PM ET.
+The Chicago Cubs, including Nick Madrigal and his .455 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Bryce Elder and the Atlanta Braves at Wrigley Field, Saturday at 2:20 PM ET.

 Nick Madrigal Game Info & Props vs. the Braves